angular-translate/angular-translate/README.md

 A **work in progress** module for AngularJS to implement i18n in your apps!

 **WIP Means**: This module is still under heavy development.
-There are still thinks that aren't supported yet, including:
+There are things that aren't supported yet, including:
 * Changing language at runtime
 * Loading localization resources via XHR

+### Contributing
 Wanna help out?
 Please checkout the [Contributing Guide](CONTRIBUTING.md)!

 ### Demos